-- #2: Avoid using unsecured theme and plugins.
-Don’t download the Paid version of theme and plugins for free from third party website because these themes and plugins could be inserted with malicious code and that would really screw up your website.
-Always stay original to not have these problems in future.
+- #2: Avoid using unsecured themes and plugins.
+Don’t download the Paid version of theme and plugins for free from the third-party websites because these themes and plugins could be inserted with malicious code and that would really screw up your website.
+Always stay original to not have these problems in the future.

 I hope that these four methods that are mentioned above worked.
-If you have any more problem, please don’t hesitate to comment below and please share this article with your friends.
+If you have any more problems, please don’t hesitate to comment below and please share this article with your friends.

 About the Guest Author

 I am Shabarish Balaji from Bangalore, India.
 I own multiple blogs on various niche and my recent article was on Ninja Fortnite Settings and Mouse Sensitivity.

 Please do comment your feedback or suggestion in the comment box below.
 Thank You.

 He uses his blog TheGuideX to provide quality content & tutorials to guide newbie bloggers improve their blog.
 His blog mainly focuses on Blogging Tips, Affiliate Marketing, Social Media Marketing, Search Engine Optimization, Traffic Building and much more.